Uncommon/Rundown/README.md

 ## Test framework support

-The goals is for this library to be equally useful in either XCTest or Swift Testing.
+The goal is for this library to be equally useful in either XCTest or Swift Testing.

 XCTest support has the following features:

 * Each test element is run using `XCTContext.runActivity()` so that the test structure is evident in the logs.
-* A sub class of `XCTestCase`, named `Rundown.TestCase`, is provided so that test failures include the full name of the test element, including enclosing `Describe` and `Context` elements.
+* A sub class of `XCTestCase`, named `Rundown.TestCase`, is provided so that test failures include the full name of the test element, including enclosing `describe` and `context` elements.
 * `XCTSkip` is handled so that only the remaining elements at that level are skipped.
 * Using `XCTContext.runActivity()` with `async` tests is currently not supported.
 It is a `@MainActor` function, which complicates things.